 The Safe Drinking Act passed by Congress in 1974 authorized the USEPA to set standards for the water delivered by every community water system in the United States serving more than 25 people.
 The USEPA establishes national health-based standards for drinking water to protect against both naturally-occurring and man-made contaminants that may be found in water supply sources.
 Our water utilities perform many tests each day to ensure that our customers receive high-quality drinking water.

 Is bottled water "better" than tap water?

-There is no evidences to show that bottled water is better that tap water.
+There is no evidence to show that bottled water is better than tap water.
 All tap water is required to meet strict standards set by the USEPA under the Safe Drinking Water Act.
 The water provided by community water systems is regularly tested for compliance with state and federal regulations, whereas bottled water suppliers do not have such stringent regulatory requirements.

 How can you read your Neptune E-Coder Meter?